dev-xiligroup/Automator-examples-in-Ventura-MacOs-13/README.md

 # Automator examples in Ventura MacOs 13
- Automator Flow and Action examples in Ventura MacOs 13
+ Automator Flow and Action made in Ventura MacOs 13.
+The screenshots will help you to create “quick action” with Automator.
+The actions are visible in quick Actions mouse sub-menu on selected file(s).

 Soon : some scripts and workflows with latest Ventura